artmg/lubuild/help/manipulate/photos.md

-Although some of the tools for working with photos also apply to films and songs, they are treated separately here as we assume films and songs are bought, whereas photos are captured, unique and irreplacable.
+Although some of the tools for working with photos also apply to films and songs, they are treated separately here as we assume films and songs are bought, whereas photos are captured, unique and irreplaceable.

 See also:
 * [https://github.com/artmg/lubuild/blob/master/help/manipulate/films-and-songs.md]
-    * For ripping, converting and metataging films and songs
+    * For ripping, converting and metatagging films and songs
 *